dusk-gg/dusk/docs/blog/2025-01-03-december-release-notes.md

 ## 🪲Bug Fixes

 * Disabled all the new gem sounds to avoid crashes while we fix them behind the scenes 🔇
-* ✨ Memoized each game’s comment list header component to prevent flickering!
+* ✨ Improved game comment list header to prevent flickering!
 * Made sure quest headings are translated when the language is changed 🌐🔁
 * Fixed an issue where the Add Friend quest wasn’t opening the Invite Friend action sheet.
 * Updated our push code to only show one reward alert at a time, avoiding confusing spam 🚨